CHESTERFIELD, VA (WWBT) - A former Chesterfield police officer will serve two years in prison for sex crimes against a child.

 The Hanover Sheriff’s Office and members of the Southern Virginia Internet Crimes Against Children/FBI Child Exploitation Task Forces arrested Steers-Smith.
 The task force includes officers with Chesterfield, Richmond, Henrico and Hopewell police departments, the FBI and Homeland Security.

-He’s being held without bond in the Chesterfield County Jail.
+He was held without bond in the Chesterfield County Jail.

 The nonprofit group Child Savers is applauding the work of police officers who arrested one of their own.
 The group is also calling on parents to do their part to keep kids safe.